 Being a small city, Trenton does not have a public transit system used by locals to get to and from work.

-The per capita income in Trenton in 2010 was $23,029, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $92,116 for a family of four.
+The per capita income in Trenton in 2018 was $28,759, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $115,036 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.

 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trenton include Irish, English, Dutch, and Italian.
+Important ancestries of people in Trenton include German, Irish, English, Italian, and French.

 The most common language spoken in Trenton is English.
-Other important languages spoken here include Spanish and Yiddish.
+Other important languages spoken here include Italian and German/Yiddish.